nunoOliveiraqwe/merkleTree/readme.md

 ## Features

 - **Customizable Hashing**: This Merkle tree implementation allows users to choose any type of hash for any type of data.
-Both the hash function and the object are template parameters and the hashing is flexible enough so that it's possible to provide a hashing implementation for the hashing of D1+D2 where D1...n are data nodes.
+Both the hash function and the object are template parameters and the hashing is flexible enough so that it's possible to provide a hashing implementation for the hashing branches as well as the hashable data.

 - **Multi level comparison**: The Merkle tree diffs trees of different levels.
-In practise this means one tree will have a data node count higher than the other, so nodes that don't exist on lower level tree are returned.
+In practise this means if one tree has a data node count higher than the other, nodes that don't exist on lower level tree are also returned, instead of just nodes that dont match.

  **NOTE**: the tree that calls diffs is used as pivot, so calling  tree.diff(anotherTree) will produce different results than calling anotherTree.diff(tree)